 Speaking of priming, if you are making a drastic color change on your walls, I’ve found it’s faster and cheaper to prime the walls (have the primer tinted to match the new paint color) — the primer will guarantee fewer coats, and a gallon of tinted primer is cheaper than a gallon of paint.

 I’ve got a separate tutorial I’ve posted before about “cutting in”, but this is simply the term used for painting the edges of walls (corners, around trim, up to the ceiling, etc.) where a roller just doesn’t work well.
 Learning to paint walls without painter’s tape can take a little time to learn, but pushing the paint into these edges has been one of the best things I’ve learned since I began blogging!
 It saves me time (no time spent taping), money (no money spent on tape), and gets me a better result, especially with uneven old walls where trim/ceilings/corners are never truly straight.
 I’ve learned that using the right brush that fits in your hand well is KEY for control, and I highly recommend a short-handled, angled brush with a rubber grip.
-This Wooster one, pictured, is my absolute FAVORITE one, and available at your local Ace Hardware.
+This Wooster one, pictured, is my absolute FAVORITE one, and is available at your local Ace Hardware.
 Tip within a tip: when dipping the paintbrush into the paint, never dip more than halfway (don’t dip all the way to the metal part of the handle; it gets gunky and makes drips more common, plus it’s harder to clean up after).

 Pour paint into a secondary container